 The Company may borrow, repay and reborrow under the revolving credit facility through August 28, 2014, at which time all amounts outstanding under the revolving credit facility mature.
+The Company has not drawn borrowings on the revolving credit facility during fiscal 2014.
 Availability under the revolving credit facility is limited by advance rates on eligible inventory and accounts receivable.
 Per annum interest on indebtedness from time to time outstanding under the revolving credit facility is computed at the Wall Street Journal prime rate plus 1.00% and is payable monthly.
 An unused commitment fee of 0.50% per annum is payable quarterly on the average unused portion of the revolving credit facility.

 Through August 28, 2014, F&M has agreed to make up to \$6.0 million in additional term loans to the Company.
+After such date any outstanding term loans continue to amortize according to each loan's specified payment schedule.
 Advances for such additional term loans are limited by a percentage of the costs of equipment, leasehold improvements and other opening costs for new Company-owned Pie Five Units and may not be reborrowed after repayment.
 Interest only is payable monthly on all additional term loan advances during an annual borrowing period.
 At the end of each annual borrowing period, all additional term loan advances during such borrowing period become payable in 48 equal monthly installments of principal plus accrued interest.
 Interest on each term loan accrues at the Wall Street Journal prime rate plus 1.00% or, at the Company's option, a fixed rate equal to the Bloomberg 4-year LIBOR swap rate plus 3.90%.